uw-it-aca/uw-foodalert/README.md

 `git clone https://github.com/uw-it-aca/uw-foodalert.git`

-Then navigate into the repository's root directory and install node dependencies:
+Then navigate into the repository's root directory and use docker-compose to build the app container:

 `cd uw-foodalert`

-`npm install .`

-Run Webpack to compile the project's frontend code:

-`npx webpack`

-Use docker-compose to build the app container:

 `docker-compose build app`

 ### Running the tests
 This app has two test suites.
 One for the python backend and one for the JS frontend.

-To run the python tests: `docker-compose run --rm app bin/python manage.py test foodalert`.
+- To run the python tests: `docker-compose run --rm app bin/python manage.py test foodalert`.
-To run the JS frontend tests: `./node_modules/.bin/eslint --ext .js,.vue foodalert/static/foodalert/js`.
+- To run the JS frontend tests: `./node_modules/.bin/eslint --ext .js,.vue foodalert/static/foodalert/js`.

 Both commands must be run from repository root